javier/questdb-trading-data-demo/README.md

 ### Visualization using a third party dashboard

-This demo includes two different real-time dashboard, one powered by Grafana, and one powered by Pulse.
+This demo includes two different real-time dashboards, one powered by Grafana, and another powered by Pulse.

 If you want to see your live data on a Grafana dashboard, please navigate in a new tab to [the demo Grafana dashboard](http://localhost:3000/d/live-trades-demo/live-trades-demo).
 The user is `admin` and password `quest`